-- Bake all 3 8 inch cakes on the center rack for 25-30 minutes until a toothpick comes out clean from the center of each cake.
+- Bake all three 8 inch cakes on the center rack for 25-30 minutes until a toothpick comes out clean from the center of each cake.
 All mine were done right around 28 minutes.
 A few dry crumbs are ok, but not wet batter!
 Next, (if doing) start the 6 inch cakes (recipe for those under NOTES below), they will bake anywhere from 22-30 minutes.
-Mine were done at 25 minutes.
+Mine were done at 25.

 - Refer to the above post for detailed cooling instructions and further cake details.

 - To make the buttercream, add the room temperature softened vegan butter and shortening to a huge bowl and beat on low until just blended.
 Add the sugar about a cup at a time blending on low until all is incorporated.
 Add the milk and vanilla and beat just until light and fluffy.
 Cover with plastic wrap to keep it moist until ready to frost.

 - This wedding cake size (the full one pictured) will serve around 40-50 guests considering wedding cakes slices are typically smaller than traditional birthday cake slices.